 The Healthcare industry in Vietnam: High Demand for Foreign Medical Staffs

-Also, doctors working in government hospitals are not well paid, and almost 80 percent of them shuttle between public and private hospitals, which gives them little time to enhance their medical skills.
-Though the demand for doctors is high, it is not that simple to readily increase the number of doctors because it takes 8 to 10 years of training to become a full-fledged medical doctor In Vietnam.
-Due to these reasons, the country is more open to employing foreign medical doctors.
+Furthermore, doctors working in government hospitals are underpaid, and the majority of them alternate between public and private institutions, leaving little opportunity to improve their medical abilities.
+Though there is a significant need for physicians, it is difficult to quickly expand the number of doctors since becoming a full-fledged medical doctor in Vietnam requires 8 to 10 years of training.
+As a result of these factors, the country is more willing to hire foreign medical doctors.

 Medical Equipment and Pharmaceuticals